 Trust this process.
 As you keep going, you will learn so many more skills along the way that will get you closer and closer to the vision you have in mind.

 It’s ok if it’s hard for you to see the future personal goals unfold from your current point of view.
 Your job is to take small and diligent steps, that will help you build confidence as you proceed.

 Imagine you’re walking down the street.
 Suddenly, a car pulls up next to you.
 The driver opens the window and asks, “Excuse me, but how do I get there?”

 I’m convinced that your first question will be, “Where do you want to go?”

-Why?
 It’s been scientifically proven that those who put their goals in writing have 10 times higher income than those who don’t.

-If you set a goal simply to please or impress someone else, your subconscious will always block you from reaching whatever you claim to seek.
+If you set a goal simply out of external pressure to please other people just to get approval, your subconscious will probably block you from reaching whatever you claim to seek.

-For example, if your goal is to be a successful real estate agent who sells 10 houses a month, your strategy can be to build community connections.
+For example, if your goal is to be a successful real estate agent who sells 10 houses a month, your strategy can be to build strong community connections.

 • Participate in community events.

 • Get to know the organizations around you.